 IEEE, an association dedicated to the fostering of technological innovation and excellence for the benefit of humanity, is the world’s largest technical professional society.
 It is designed to serve professionals involved in all aspects of the electrical, electronic and computing fields and related areas of science and technology that underlie modern civilization.

-With over 425,000 members worldwide (including more than 100,000 student members), IEEE has a developed a unique dual complementary regional and technical structure - with organizational units based on geography and technical focus.
+With over 425,000 members worldwide (including more than 100,000 student members), IEEE has developed a unique dual complementary regional and technical structure with organizational units based on geography and technical focus.
 It manages a separate organizational unit (IEEE-USA) which recommends policies and implements programs specifically intended to benefit the members, the profession and the public in the United States.

 For more detail on IEEE today, visit IEEE at a Glance on the IEEE homepage.
 In brief, IEEE is organized into:

 - 333 local sections in 10 geographic regions.

 - about 2,200 chapters comprised of local members with similar technical interests.

 - 38 societies and 7 technical councils that compose 10 technical divisions.

 - more than 2,350 student branches at colleges and universities in 80 countries.

 - over 400 Section Affinity Groups (IEEE-USA Consultants' Network, Graduates of the Last Decade, Women in Engineering, and Life Members.